Twins vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada has 55 hits with 10 doubles, a triple, six home runs, nine walks and 17 RBI.
-He's also stolen 12 bases.
+- Estrada has collected 55 hits with 10 doubles, a triple, six home runs and nine walks.
+He has driven in 17 runs with 12 stolen bases.

-- Estrada hopes to build on a seven-game hitting streak in this matchup.
+- Estrada has recorded a base hit in seven straight games.
 During his last 10 outings he is batting .214 with three doubles, a triple, a walk and three RBI.

 Estrada Recent Games